Forza: Forza Motorsport (2023)

-The eighth Forza Motorsport, which has no number in its title, was announced during Microsoft's Xbox Games Showcase on July 23, 2020.
-It is set to release in 2023.
+The eighth Forza Motorsport game serves as a reboot of the Motorsport sub-series.
+It was first announced during Microsoft's Xbox Games Showcase on July 23, 2020, and was eventually released on October 10, 2023.
+The 2023 Cadillac V-Series.R and the 2024 Chevrolet Corvette E-Ray are the cover vehicles.

 Horizon

 Forza Horizon (2012)

 Forza Horizon was developed for the Xbox 360 and is the first open-world game in the series.
 It is based around a fictitious festival called the Horizon Festival, set in the U.S. state of Colorado.
-The game incorporates many different gameplay aspects from previous Forza Motorsport titles, like the large variety of cars, realistic physics and high definition graphics.
-The aim is to progress through the game by means of obtaining wristbands by driving fast, destroying property, winning races and other driving antics.
-Horizon features the physics of Forza Motorsport 4, which have been optimised to work on the more than 65 variants of terrain said to be present in the game.
+The game incorporates many different gameplay aspects from previous Forza Motorsport titles, like the large variety of cars, realistic physics, and high-definition graphics.
+The aim is to progress through the game by means of obtaining wristbands by driving fast, destroying property, winning races, and other driving antics.
+Horizon features the physics of Forza Motorsport 4, which have been optimized to work on the more than 65 variants of terrain said to be present in the game.
 Players can drive off-road in select areas, while others are limited by guardrails or other means.
 Horizon allows the player to modify the car that is selected from the garage by changing numerous features both internally and externally on a car.
 One can also obtain cars by winning races with random drivers on the street, by winning larger competitive races, and by finding barns housing hidden treasure cars that cannot otherwise be bought through the game's "Auto-show" or through racing.
 The 2013 Dodge SRT Viper GTS is the cover car.
-The game is backwards-compatible with the Xbox One and the Xbox Series X/S.
+The game is backward-compatible with the Xbox One and the Xbox Series X/S.